-The conference was opened by His Royal Highness Prince Abdulaziz bin Talal Al-Saud who is chairman of the board of trustees of the Arab Open University (AOU).
-He urged to consolidate the new made scientific collaborations and to establish new Arab-Arab-German partnerships in the field of sustainable technology and higher education development.
+The events were festively opened by His Royal Highness Prince Abdulaziz bin Talal Al-Saud, chairman of the board of trustees of the Arab Open University (AOU).
+He strongly advised to consolidate and expand the newly developed scientific collaborations and to establish new Arab-Arab-German partnerships in the field of sustainable technology and higher education development.
+AGYA Principal Investigator Prof. Dr. Verena Lepper and AGYA Co-President Dr. Mahmoud Abdel-Hafiez seized the opportunity and exchanged ideas for future research cooperation with the Secretary General of the Jordanian Ministry of Higher Education and Scientific Research Dr. Mamoun M. Al-Debi'e and Dr. Mohammed Rasool Qtaishat, Director General of the Arab Open University in Jordan.

 Arab Open University